Hong Kong–Taiwan relations: Movements and protests

-Influence of Hong Kong's 2019 protests on Taiwan's 2020 Presidential Election
+Influence of Hong Kong's 2019 protests on Taiwan's 2020 presidential election

-In the lead up to the 2020 Taiwanese Presidential Election, Han Kuo-yu of the Kuomintang (KMT) was favored over Tsai Ing-wen, the president of Taiwan, of the Democratic Progressive Party (DPP) to win because of the losses that the DPP suffered in the 2018 Taiwanese local election.
+In the lead up to the 2020 Taiwanese presidential election, Han Kuo-yu of the Kuomintang (KMT) was favored over the incumbent president Tsai Ing-wen of the Democratic Progressive Party (DPP) because of the losses that the DPP suffered in the 2018 Taiwanese local election.
 In the 2018 local elections, the DPP lost mayoral elections in many important cities to the KMT, resulting in a strong victory for the KMT.
-This also proved welcome for China because the KMT preferred to have closer economic ties with the mainland, while the DPP aimed for a more independent Taiwan.
-Regardless of this, both the KMT and the DPP show similarities in terms of cross-Strait relations and how both parties support independence.
-The DPP managed to pull through in the 2020 election to win the presidency and the control of majority of the Legislative Yuan thanks to improvements of the economy, the 2019-20 Hong Kong protests, and China’s Cross-Strait unification plan.
+This also proved welcome for China because the KMT favoured closer economic ties with the mainland, while the DPP aimed for a more independent Taiwan.
+Regardless of this, both the KMT and the DPP show similarities in terms of cross-strait relations and how both parties support independence.
+The DPP managed to pull through in the 2020 election to win the presidency and the control of majority of the Legislative Yuan thanks to improvements of the economy, the 2019-20 Hong Kong protests, and China's cross-strait unification plan.

-The protests in Hong Kong broke out in June 2019 in response to the 2019 Hong Kong extradition bill which was introduced on March 29 of that year.
-As Tsai's DPP prioritizes a goal of a more independent Taiwan that is not so reliant on the People’s Republic of China (PRC), the Hong Kong protests became a political leverage that helped her gain local and global support and recognition.
+In June 2019, large-scale protests in Hong Kong broke out in response to the 2019 Hong Kong extradition bill which was introduced on 29 March the same year.
+As the DPP aimed for a more independent Taiwan that is less reliant on the People's Republic of China (PRC), the Hong Kong protests became political leverage that helped her gain local and global support and recognition.
 In comparison, the KMT was much softer towards the idea of cross-strait relations with China.
 This proved fatal for the KMT in the 2020 presidential election as the DPP gained immense support from both their Taiwanese voters and Hong Kong sympathizers.
-Tsai's criticism and defiance towards Beijing's One Country, Two Systems policy as well as her support towards the protesters in Hong Kong further helped her reclaim the support that the DPP had lost in the 2018 elections.
-This was especially the case when Tsai responded to Xi's New Year Speech about Taiwan and unification with the mainland, which resulted in her approval ratings going up.
+Tsai's criticism and defiance towards Beijing's one country, two systems policy as well as her support towards the protesters in Hong Kong further helped her reclaim the support that the DPP had lost in the 2018 elections.
+This was especially the case when Tsai responded to Xi's New Year speech about Taiwan and unification with the mainland, which resulted in her approval ratings going up.